nmsr1196/Multi_Pass_3/README.md

 you can use a solid color option (https://www.adafruit.com/product/1446) the choice is yours.

 - OLED SSD1306 I2C Display (https://www.amazon.com/Pieces-Display-Module-SSD1306-Screen/dp/B08N6N8L5Q/ref=sr_1_8?dchild=1&keywords=oled+i2c&qid=1622717100&sr=8-8) You can use any version of the ssd1306.
-I chose this one because of its small footprint and low profile and its wiring connections

-on one end.
+I chose this one because of its small footprint and low profile and its wiring connections on one end.

 - 3D Material  I had some Prusa Silver PLA.
 You can use any color/material.
 I used silver because I did not want the cosplay police coming after me

-- Acrylic I used clear green 1/4” for the stem/rod and lense.
+- The Acrylic I used clear green 1/4” for the stem/rod and lense.
 Also for the lens, I used 1/4” green.
 As long as its diffusible, the choose is yours.
 I left the tape on the bottom of the lens to better diffuse the leds.
 Or you can adjust the brightness in the code.

-- Light Cardstock or black paper or regular paper.
-The color and choice is up to you.
-I used a cricut to cut the shape.

-#### MULTIPASS CARD:

-Movie Card

-- I used a replica of the movie card I created in Photoshop.
-The Photoshop file is included.
-This file is in version 1.

-You will have to change the following because in order to get to ‘Fhloston Paradise’ duplicate IDs are highly unacceptable:

-- name

-- pictures

-- numbers below pictures

-- The size of the pictures can be done in Photoshop (PS) menu: ‘Image’, ‘Image Size’.
-Or another program of your choosing.

-- For the X-ray picture, Copy your original picture and use PS to ‘invert’ the image under ‘Image, ‘Adjustments’ the ‘Invert’ menu.

 #### FILES